What is Consumer Surplus?

-Consumer surplus, also known as buyer’s surplus, is the economic measure of a customer’s benefit.
+Consumer surplus, also known as buyer’s surplus, is the economic measure of a customer’s excess benefit.
 It is calculated by analyzing the difference between the consumer’s willingness to pay for a product and the actual price they pay, also known as the equilibrium price.
 A surplus occurs when the consumer’s willingness to pay for a product is greater than its market price.

 Consumer surplus is based on the economic theory of marginal utility, which is the additional satisfaction a person derives by consuming one more unit of a product or service.
 The satisfaction varies by consumer, due to differences in personal preferences.
-By theory, the more of a product a consumer owns, the less willing he/she is to pay more for the product due to the diminishing marginal utility derived from the product.
+According to the theory, the more of a product a consumer buys, the less willing he/she is to pay more for each additional unit due to the diminishing marginal utility derived from the product.

 The point where the demand and supply meet is the equilibrium price.
 The area above the supply level and below the equilibrium price is called product surplus (PS), and the area below the demand level and above the equilibrium price is the consumer surplus (CS).

 While taking into consideration the demand and supply curves, the formula for consumer surplus is CS = ½ (base) (height).
 In our example, CS = ½ (40) (70-50) = 400.

 Consumer surplus for a product is zero when the demand for the product is perfectly elastic.
 This is because consumers are willing to match the price of the product.
 When demand is perfectly inelastic, consumer surplus is infinite because a change in the price of the product does not affect its demand.
 This includes products that are basic necessities such as milk, water, etc.

 Demand curves are usually downward sloping because the demand for a product is usually affected by its price.
 With inelastic demand, consumer surplus is high because the demand is not affected by a change in the price, and consumers are willing to pay more for a product.